-The exact mechanism how bariatric surgery lowers the risk of cancer remains to be unknown.
+The exact mechanism of how bariatric surgery lowers the risk of cancer remains to be unknown.

 Reader Take Away:

 Being obese is not just the condition of having an excessive amount of fat in the body.
-Obesity triggers a number of hormonal, biochemical, and anatomical problems that over time evolve into the serious health issues which shorten the life expectancy of obese patients.
+Obesity triggers a number of hormonal, biochemical, and anatomical problems that over time evolve into serious health issues that shorten the life expectancy of obese patients.